galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 # Introduction
 {:.no_toc}

-During sequencing, the sequencer is sequencing each fragment of the library and generating a short sequence, also called a **read**: a succession of nucleotides.
+During sequencing, the nucleotide bases in a DNA or RNA sample (library) are determined by the sequencer.
+For each fragment in the library, a short sequence is generated, also called a **read**, which is simply a succession of nucleotides

 Modern sequencing technologies can generate a massive number of sequence reads in a single experiment.
 However, no sequencing technology is perfect, and each instrument will generate different types and amounts of error, such as incorrect nucleotides being called.
 These are due to the technical limitations of each sequencing platform.